datttrian/langchain/quickstart/README.md

 ### Jupyter Notebook

-This guide (and most of the other guides in the documentation) uses
-<a href="https://jupyter.org/" target="_blank"
-rel="noopener noreferrer">Jupyter notebooks</a> and assumes the reader
-is as well.
-Jupyter notebooks are perfect for learning how to work with LLM systems because oftentimes things can go wrong (unexpected output, API down, etc) and going through guides in an interactive environment is a great way to better understand them.
+This guide (and most of the other guides in the documentation) uses [Jupyter notebooks](https://jupyter.org/) and assumes the reader is as well.
+Jupyter notebooks are perfect for learning how to work with LLM systems because oftentimes things can go wrong (unexpected output, API down, etc.) and going through guides in an interactive environment is a great way to better understand them.

 You do not NEED to go through the guide in a Jupyter Notebook, but it is recommended.
-See <a href="https://jupyter.org/install" target="_blank" rel="noopener noreferrer">here</a> for instructions on how to install.
+See [here](https://jupyter.org/install) for instructions on how to install.

 ### Installation